trussworks/formik-to-react-hook-form-migration-guide/README.md

   - Applying existing component tests to the new components is a great way to get an early feel for compatability, before making user-facing changes.
 - Replace each Formik form (or form page in a multipage form) with a React Hook Form equivalent.
   - Start small, simple, and low risk to build experience with React Hook Form while chipping away.
+Build confidence with React Hook Form while learning which pieces are trickier or more time-consuming to better inform the refinement of the rest of the migration effort

 ## Migration

 By now you should have your Agile mise en place at the ready.
-You've evaluated your circumstances and broken down at least a few chunks of work to, even if just exploratory.
+You've evaluated your circumstances and broken down at least a few chunks of work, even if just exploratory.
 What that looks like will be completely up to you, your team's process and prioritization, and the forms that need to be rebuilt.
 Hopefully you've taken the advice in the earlier sections of this guide and focused prioritization and refinement on the smallest, least complex, and lowest-risk form first.